-- Applicants scoring from 47.0 to 58.6 may be admitted to the BSN program but will be required to take ATI’s SmartPrep online course during Semester 1 of the program.
+- Applicants scoring from 47.0 to 58.6 may be admitted to the BSN program but must take ATI’s SmartPrep online course during the first semester.

-- The ATI SmartPrep course is designed to strengthen Reading, Math, Science, and English skills to better prepare the student for Semester 2 of the program.
+- The ATI SmartPrep course strengthens Reading, Math, Science, and English skills to prepare students for the program’s second semester.

 - Applicants scoring 46.9 or below are not admitted to the program but may retake the TEAS exam three months or more from their first attempt.

-- These applicants are encouraged but not required to take the SmartPrep course or engage in similar preparation before their next attempt.
+- These applicants are encouraged but not required to take the SmartPrep course or prepare similarly before their next attempt.

 Third TEAS attempt

-- A third attempt of the TEAS is required to complete the ATI SmartPrep® course successfully.
-Students that reattempt the TEAS following ATI SmartPrep® must achieve a minimum composite score of 58.7% to remain enrolled in the BSN program.
+- A third attempt at the TEAS requires completion of the ATI SmartPrep® Students that reattempt the TEAS following ATI SmartPrep® must achieve a minimum composite score of 58.7%to remain enrolled in the BSN program.

-- Students who achieve a TEAS composite score below 58.7% are administratively withdrawn from the program.
+- Students who achieve a TEAS composite score below 58.7% are withdrawn from the program.

 At Provo College, the clinical and immunization requirements for the BSN program help lower risks and ensure the safety of your instructors and peers.
-More specifically, students will rotate at a clinical site that requires documentation of certain immunizations.
+More specifically, students will rotate at a clinical site requiring documentation of certain immunizations.

 Below are just some of the required vaccinations.

-- MMR (two vaccines at least one month apart) or titers showing immunity;
+- MMR (two vaccines at least one month apart) or titers proving immunity.

-- Twinrix or Hepatitis B completed series or titer within the last 10 years.
-Documentation that the Hepatitis B vaccinations series has been started must be provided before starting documentation that the Hepatitis B series has been completed must be provided within eight months following the first injection.
+- Twinrix or Hepatitis B completed series or titer within the last ten years.
+Provide documentation that the Hepatitis B series is complete within eight months following the first injection.

-- Negative Two Step TB (PPD) within the last year.
-If previously tested positive, negative chest x-ray within past 2 years, or QuntiFERONGold Test.
+- Negative Two Step TB (PPD)within the last year.
+If previously tested positive, negative chest x-ray within past two years, or QuntiFERONGold Test.
 TB test, chest x-rays, and QuantiFERON tests must be renewed annually.